pranabbd/cpl_cztsse/README.md

-# cpl_cztsse
-A python code to generate chemical potential landscapes for CZTSSe.
+# A python code to generate chemical potential landscapes for CZTSSe.

 NOTE: make sure calcCPL.py, projCPL.py, and run_cpl.sh are in the same directory

 How to run: